netlify-templates/victor-hugo/site/content/press/how-to-put-behavioral-economics-to-work-for-more-effective-patient-engagement.md

 ---
-articlename: ' How to put behavioral economics to work for more effective patient engagement'
+title: ' How to put behavioral economics to work for more effective patient engagement'
 date: '2018-03-21'
 summary: >-
   "Fitbits and pedometers don't make you walk more," said Asch.
 "Weight loss